The Importance of Preventive Care

 Combined with regular vaccinations, parasite prevention, and proper nutrition, these routine examinations include regular physical checkups to give your pet the best chance at excellent lifelong health.

-When you bring your pet in for a checkup, we can either prevent health problems in your pet from developing or catch them early, when they are most treatable.
+When you bring your pet in for a pet wellness exam, we can either prevent health problems in your pet from developing or catch them early, when they are most treatable.

 What to Expect During Your Pet's Physical